 Dinner and accommodation in Izmir. ( Breakfast – Lunch – Dinner )

-After breakfast, we’ll have a sightseeing tour in Izmir and continue on our way to Bursa.
-On the way, we’ll give a short lunch break.
+After breakfast, we’ll have a sightseeing tour in Izmir and continue to Bursa.
+On the way, we’ll have a short lunch break.
 In Bursa, we’ll visit the Great Mosque (Ulu Mosque), the Koza Han Silk Market, and the Green Mosque, which offers some of the best examples of Ottoman architecture.
-The Queen of England, Elizabeth II, and her husband Prince Philip once visited Koza Han during their visit to Bursa.
+The Queen of England, Elizabeth II, and her husband, Prince Philip, once visited Koza Han during their visit to Bursa.
 The historical inn is home to many shops selling shawls and scarves made from the famous Bursa silk, and it was a place where silk route caravans came to stay during their journeys.
-You can take a tea break at one of the cafeterias in the garden of the inn or try the famous kebab particular to the region.
-Afterward, we will continue on our way to Istanbul.
+You can take a tea break at one of the cafeterias in the inn's garden or try the famous kebab particular to the region.
+Afterwards, we will continue on our way to Istanbul.

 Dinner and accommodation in Istanbul. ( Breakfast – Lunch )

 You’ll have free time until your transfer to the airport.
-Transfer from the hotel to Istanbul Airport will be made 3,5 hours before your flight time. ( Breakfast )
+Transfer from the hotel to Istanbul Airport will be made 4 hours before your flight. ( Breakfast )

 We can create a tour program on your request and offer an itinerary that suits your personal, educational, cultural, and budgetary requirements.
 Please contact us with your requests.